ariel-lee-1023/prc-legal-sources/README.md

 ## Notes

 - MarkItDown uses pdfminer (text extraction).
 Scanned / image-only PDFs may need OCR first.
-- The old 得到大脑 OpenAPI path is no longer the primary intake — the public API cannot see knowledge-base “文件” PDFs.
-Use this drop-folder workflow instead.

 ## License & Attribution